synergy-au/pmd-analyser-action/README.md

 # PMD Analyser - GitHub Action

 GitHub Action to run [PMD Analyser](https://pmd.github.io/) based on the ruleset defined.
-This is using [ShellCheck](https://github.com/koalaman/shellcheck) to lint this script.

 By default this will generate warning notifications for any rule violations specified in the ruleset on a pull request or a push, but the check won't fail.
 If you wish for some rule violations to cause error notifications and for the check to fail, you can specify the rule names in a comma separated input in the workflow file.